The Return Stacking How-To Guide

 The conservative investor is subject to the large risk that their portfolio may not be able to keep up with inflation.
 By stacking equity exposure on top, the portfolio can gain access to a growth asset without compromising the nominal safety of fixed income.

-The aggressive investor, on the other hand, is entirely exposed to equity market risk (We refer the reader to “Why Not 100% Equities” by Cliff Asness at AQR for an in-depth article covering this use-case).
+The aggressive investor, on the other hand, is entirely exposed to equity market risk (we refer the reader to “Why Not 100% Equities” by Cliff Asness at AQR for an in-depth article covering this use-case).
 By stacking fixed income on top of the equity portfolio, the investor has now gained access to a potentially diversifying asset and introduced an additional source of return to their portfolio.

 If we say that each investor wants to add 20% of the left-out asset class, then each investor would sell 20% of their existing portfolio and replace the exposure with Strategy 1 (100% Equities / 100% Fixed Income).